- Who should exercise?

 You will need to delay the start of an exercise program if you have severe anaemia, fever or severe weight loss.

-Carefully monitoring your condition and making adjustments to exercise intensity and volume can help manage fatigue.
-It is important to keep doing even a light amount of exercise during times of excessive fatigue.
-By stopping all activity you risk losing fitness and strength which can make the fatigue worse.
+Many people experience fatigue (feeling tired even when rested) during and after cancer treatment.
+Carefully monitoring your condition and making adjustments to the exercise intensity and duration can help manage fatigue.
+It is important to keep doing some low-intensity exercise during times of excessive fatigue (unless you have severe anaemia, see opposite page).
+You may find that shorter, more frequent sessions are more manageable.
+By stopping all activity, you risk losing fitness and strength, which can make the fatigue worse.

-Before taking part in any exercise program - either during or soon after your treatment - it is important to talk with your oncologist or GP about any precautions you should take.
+Before taking part in any exercise program, either during or soon after your treatment, it is important to talk with your oncologist or general practitioner (GP) about any precautions you should take.

-Your exercise physiologist can work with you and your doctor to develop an exercise program tailored for you.
-Many structured exercise programs offered at places such as gyms will ask you for a medical clearance before starting.
+Your exercise professional can work with you and your doctor to develop an exercise program tailored for you.
+Many structured exercise programs offered at venues such as gyms will ask you for a medical clearance before starting.

-There are many ways you can be physically active without too much cost or inconvenience.
-What you choose will depend on your current fitness level, what you want to do and what your doctor says is safe for you to do.
-It is also important to find a routine that suits you.
-If you enjoy an activity you are more likely to stick with it.
-Many people enjoy the social aspects of exercise so consider inviting a friend or family member to join you.
+Physical activity need not be costly or inconvenient.
+The exercise program that is right for you will depend on your current fitness level, what you want to do, and what your doctor says is safe for you.
+If you enjoy an activity, you are more likely to stick with it.
+To stay motivated, you could ask a friend or family member to join you.

 Exercise at home

-Home-based and outdoor exercise are excellent ways to include exercise in your daily routine.
-You can try aerobic activities such as walking, cycling or swimming, or try some resistance exercises.
-If you are unsure about what to include in a home-based program ask your GP for a referral to an exercise professional for advice.
+Home-based exercise and outdoor exercise are excellent ways to include physical activity in your daily routine.
+You can try aerobic activities such as walking, cycling or swimming, along with some strength-training exercises (see pages 20–34).
+If you haven’t exercised much before or are unsure about what you can safely do, talk to your GP about a referral to an exercise professional.